Advocacy

 Representation Before the USPS: As a member of the USPS Mailers’ Technical Advisory Committee and other task force groups, the Alliance assists in developing new regulations and methods.
 Members of the Alliance learn of these developments in advance.

-June 17, 2025 Issue 25/04 The leading voice for nonprofits on postal issues for over 45 years.
+September 11, 2025 Issue 25/07 The leading voice of nonprofits on postal issues for over 45 years.
 Copyright 2025: Alliance of Nonprofit Mailers—All rights reserved.
 The Alliance of Nonprofit Mailers is a 501 (c)(4) nonprofit organization established by nonprofits for nonprofits.
-Mail service providers request a delay in July rate […]
+USPS receives a minimal rate authority of 1.274% […]